Schedule Online Today!

 Q: What is Asian Bodywork Therapy?

-A: Asian Bodywork Therapy differs from Swedish massage in that treatments are given through clothing, tend to be harmonizing, and in the hands of a trained practitioner, diagnosis and treatment occur simultaneously.
+A: Asian Bodywork Therapy differs from western therapeutic massage in that treatments are given through clothing, tend to be harmonizing, and in the hands of a trained practitioner, diagnosis and treatment occur simultaneously.
 Currently Asian Bodywork Therapy is not offered as a stand-alone treatment, but acupuncture sessions sometimes include a few to several minutes of the following:

 Shiatsu: From Japan, Tsubos – or acupressure points – are palpated along the meridians with thumbs, palms, and elbows.